Radiologic Sciences Requirements

 Bachelor of Science (B.S.) in Radiologic Sciences

-The Bachelor of Science degree in Radiologic Sciences is a 120 credit-hour program consisting of forty-one credit hours of University Core Curriculum requirements, and 79 credit hours of combined radiography and professional specialization courses.
+The Bachelor of Science degree in Radiologic Sciences is a 120 credit-hour program consisting of thirty-nine credit hours of University Core Curriculum requirements, and 79 credit hours of combined radiography and professional specialization courses.
 All coursework required for the A.A.S. degree in Radiologic Sciences counts toward this degree.
 Within the Radiologic Sciences curriculum, certain courses must be passed by a minimum requirement in order to progress through the program (please see course descriptions for minimum requirements listed for each course).
-Any student unable to achieve the minimum requirements, will not be allowed to progress through the program and must re-apply for admission into the program and specialization through the program's online application process.
+Any student unable to achieve the minimum requirements will not be allowed to progress through the program and must re-apply for admission into the program and specialization through the program's online application process.

 Cardiac-Interventional (CI) Radiography Specialization